genropy/genropy_saved/docs/genro/database/gnr/index.rst

     .. image:: ../../_images/projects/gnr/gnr.png

-    The ``.gnr`` folder is a hidden folder that includes all the general customization of your Genropy application.
+    The ``.gnr`` folder is a hidden folder that includes all the general customization of your Genropy applications.
 All the modifies made on this file will influence all your :ref:`projects <project>`

     On Mac/Linux you can find your ``.gnr`` folder at the following path::